-New Delhi: Earlier in November, levels of air pollution in Delhi crossed the ‘severe plus’ mark, AQI (air quality index – index value depicting the current status of the pollution in the city) was recorded above 500 and a public health emergency was declared.
-During this time, 26-year-old Shalini (name changed), an asthma patient and eight months pregnant had to be admitted in ICU (Intensive Care Unit) and kept under observation for 24 hours, because her asthma aggravated on exposure to severe levels of air pollution in the national capital, Delhi.
+New Delhi: In November 2019, levels of air pollution in Delhi crossed the ‘severe plus’ mark, AQI (air quality index – index value depicting the current status of the pollution in the city) was recorded above 500 and a public health emergency was declared.
+During that time, 26-year-old Shalini (name changed), an asthma patient and eight months pregnant had to be admitted in ICU (Intensive Care Unit) and kept under observation for 24 hours, because her asthma aggravated on exposure to severe levels of air pollution in the national capital, Delhi.

 When AQI reaches 300, vulnerable group involving children under five years of age, elders above 65 years of age, pregnant women and people suffering from any kind of cancers, chronic asthma, chronic heart diseases and other, should restrict any strenuous, physical activity outdoors.
 And when AQI is at 400, none of us, not even the healthiest individual, should be outdoors.
-Currently, when the air of Delhi is not safe even for the healthiest person and the national capital is reeling under a public health emergency declared by EPCA (Environment Pollution (Prevention & Control) Authority), imagine what impact it has on the vulnerable group, says Dr. Vivek Nangia, Director and Head of Pulmonology at Fortis Hospital, Delhi.
+In November-December, when the air of Delhi becomes unsafe even for the healthiest person and a public health emergency is declared by EPCA (Environment Pollution (Prevention & Control) Authority), imagine what impact it has on the vulnerable group, says Dr. Vivek Nangia, Director and Head of Pulmonology at Fortis Hospital, Delhi.

 The pollutants present in Delhi’s air include nitrate, sulphate, black carbon, aluminium, which worsens asthma attacks, creates breathing difficulties, and leads to birth defects, headache, Alzheimer ’s disease, among others.
 Current exposure to air pollution might not have an immediate effect but we will have to face the repercussions in the long run and it can have a long-lasting impact.